scholarslab/digital-collect-toolkit/docs/social-media/twitter-setup.md

    ![Screen shot of Twitter Developers Site]({{ site.url }}{{ site.baseurl }}/assets/images/twitter-use-case-4.png)

-   If your project does involve analysis of twitter content, an answer for question #2 might look something like "Yes, my project will analyze tweets using text analysis, word clouds, word frequency, and word association using R."
+   **Note:** If your project does involve analysis of twitter content, an answer for question #2 might look something like "Yes, my project will analyze tweets using text analysis, word clouds, word frequency, and word association using R."

    ![Screen shot of Twitter Developers Site]({{ site.url }}{{ site.baseurl }}/assets/images/twitter-use-case-5.png)